Bigg Boss 13: Paras Chhabra Surprises Mahira Sharma By Kissing Her; His GF Akanksha Is Confused!

 Paras Has Always Confused Akanksha

 This is not the first time that Paras has confused Akanksha with his behaviour in the house.
-His statements on her had upset her.
+His statements about her had upset her.
 Earlier, the actor had said that he was in a forced relationship with Akanksha because each time he tried to break up, she would end up crying.

-It has to be recalled that Akanksha has Paras' tattoo, while the actor has Akanksha's tattoo.
-During his conversation with Arhaan Khan, he had said that tattoo of her name on his wrist was forced by her.
+It has to be recalled that Akanksha has Paras's tattoo, while the actor has Akanksha's tattoo.
+During his conversation with Arhaan Khan, he had said that the tattoo of her name on his wrist was forced by her.

 Also Read: Bigg Boss 13 Contestants' Fees: Devoleena Is 2nd Highest-Paid; Check Out Who's Paid The Lowest